prerit2803/Continuous-delivery-framework/README.md

 + `SECRET_KEY`: Secret key for AWS account
 + `GIT_USER`: NCSU Github account username
 + `GIT_PASSWORD`: NCSU Github acccount password
-+ `MONGODB_IP`: localhost   //Setting to any other value will not guarantee a success
++ `MONGODB_IP`: localhost   //Setting to any other value will not guarantee that checkbox will function properly
 + `MONGODB_USER`: Username to set for Mongodb
 + `MONGODB_PASS`: Password for Mongodb username
 + `MONGODB_MAIL_USER`: User for SMTP